radiohertz/oknotok.xyz/content/posts/endpoint_security_rust.md

 Endpoint Security is an Apple Framework to monitor system events for potentially suspicious activity.

 Endpoint Security clients can listen to various events such as File System, Processes, Signals, etc.
-You can check the official Apple documentation for a list of all events you can listen to.
+Check the official [Apple documentation](https://developer.apple.com/documentation/endpointsecurity/es_event_type_t) for a list of all events you can listen to.

 # The Program

-*techincal requirements*
+*technical requirements*

 - Rust compiler with version 1.65.0+
 - MacOS Version 13.0+

 **NOTE:**
-Since programs that use Endpoint Security are special, you have to disable something know as SIP.
-You can follow this [tutorial](https://support.intego.com/hc/en-us/articles/115003523252-How-to-Disable-System-Integrity-Protection-SIP-) which shows you how to do so.
+Since programs that use Endpoint Security are special, you have to disable [System Integrity Protection](https://support.intego.com/hc/en-us/articles/115003523252-How-to-Disable-System-Integrity-Protection-SIP-) to run unsigned ES applications.

 Create a new project using cargo
 ```sh